 He expected her rant, but honestly was surprised that it took this long for it to finally show up.

-“Feel better now that you’ve finally let that out?”
-He smirked.
+“Feel better now that you’ve finally let that out?” he smirked.
 “Granted, I am the most selfish person you’ll ever meet in your entire life.
 And I’m definitely arrogant.
 You see, as you are the brightest witch of our age, I’m the brightest wizard.
 But no one says, because that fact goes without saying.
-It’s quite unnecessary.”
-He said with his gray eyes flirting with her.
+It’s quite unnecessary,” he teased with gray eyes flirting with her.